Schwartzkers/cvs-scm/README.md

 **For remote CVS servers (pserver & ext) ensure the CVS client can login/connect successfully before using the extension.
 Future versions of the extension will attempt to detect and warn when the CVS server cannot be accessed.**

+**The root of workspace folders must contain a `CVS` folder.
+The extension will ignore workspace folders (including sub-folders) that do not contain a `CVS` folder directly under the root of an added/imported workspace folder.**

 ## Features

 The extension will automatically activate when it detects source code managed by CVS.
 It provides the following features: